Help, an error!

 After posing your question, the next step is to wait patiently for a reply.
 Community members volunteer their time to answer questions and come from different work cultures with varying hours, so don’t expect immediate responses over the weekend, for instance.
 If your issue is resolved in the meantime, please inform the community.

-On Slack, adding additional information to the question and follow-up discussions should occur in the thread related to your question to maintain organization.
+On Slack, adding additional information to the question and follow-up discussions should occur in the thread related to your question to maintain organisation.
 On GitHub, conversations continue within the respective issue.
 In either case, make it clear when a solution has been found.
 On GitHub, you can close the issue; on Slack, mark the main question with a ✅ emoji to indicate it has been answered.
 It’s a kind gesture to thank those who helped you, and remember to offer help to others when you can.